shellcompute/roz_project/README.md

 Everyone who may help us improving the project would be welcomed and encouraged.

+## How To Use

+for developers:

+1. Activate the virtualenv and run: ```python manage.py runserver```.
+2. The service would be running on http://127.0.0.1:5000/

 ## Framework

 | Unit | Component Selection |